 The Elephant in the Room

 Often the yarn is available, but not the color.
 This issue goes beyond the scope of this little post.
-I’m working on a Knitty column that talks about weaving and color for the Spring + Summer 2017 issue.
-I’m try to remember to link back to that when it is published.
+I wrote Knitty column that talks about weaving and color for the Spring + Summer 2017 issue.
+You can check that out here.

 Delving into these three aspects of yarn—size, content, and style—will make you a better and more happy weaver.
 It will, at the very least, give you a little bit more confidence when you are shopping for your next project, whether you are shopping in a store, online, or in your stash.